 Odysseus’ journey lasts for ten additional years, during which he encounters many dangers, temptations, and perils, and all his crewmates are killed.

 In his absence, Odysseus is assumed dead by his fellow countrymen in Ithaca, and his wife Penelope and son Telemachus must contend with a group of unruly suitors who compete for Penelope’s hand in marriage.

-Explaining why she voted for Homer’s Odyssey, Natalie Haynes, an acclaimed writer and broadcaster in the United Kingdom, said, “Because it is one of the great foundational myths of Western culture because it asks what it means to be a hero.”
+Explaining why she voted for Homer’s Odyssey, Natalie Haynes, an acclaimed writer and broadcaster in the United Kingdom, asserted she voted as she did, “Because it is one of the great foundational myths of Western culture because it asks what it means to be a hero.”

 She continued, “because it has great female characters in it, as well as men, because it is full of gods and monsters and is properly epic, and because it forces us to question the assumptions we might have about quests, war, and the ever-current issue of what it means to return home.”

 Bethanne Patrick, a contributing editor at Lit Hub, added to Haynes’ remarks: “I believe the journey of Odysseus defined a streak of individualism particular to Western culture that has led to much change in the world — good and bad.”